ickb/proposal/README.md

 2. Match many existing Limit Orders.
 3. Melt many old Limit Orders.

+## Audit

+This proposal and the [code of iCKB Scripts](https://github.com/ickb/v1-core/tree/master/scripts) has been both internally reviewed by individuals with deep experience in Nervos L1 and [externally audited by the Scalebit team](http://scalebit.xyz/reports/20240911-ICKB-Final-Audit-Report.pdf), an internationally recognized blockchain security team.

-## Warning: Unsigned Lock Witnesses Malleability ⚠️
+### Unsigned Lock Witnesses Malleability

 All the script presented in this proposal (iCKB Script, Owned Owner Script and Limit Order Script) follow a novel pattern of using a script both as lock in one cell and type into another cell.
 While the pattern allows great flexibility, it also comes with an implicit weakness: the cell that uses the script as lock doesn't rely on signature-based verification, so the witnesses in the same group (lock, input type and output type) can be modified by an attacker after user signature.
 [Credits to @XuJiandong for the discovery](https://github.com/ickb/v1-core/issues/10).